oceanobservatories/preload-database/README.md

 ## `resolve_stream.py`

-List all particles and sources for derived particles for a specific data stream.
+List all parameter and sources for derived parameters for a specific data stream.

 Usage:
 ```